dsarona/ds_class/Project/ProjectPaper.md

 ## Description of your data set and how it was obtained
 * Shodan
   * Public queries saved as CSV and downloaded
+  * Data includes IP, domain and service details that are publicly searchable.
+Tool is commmonly used by attackers as part of the recon effort when considering a target
 * Public data on AS networks
+ * Public data on which networks (ASN to IP address) are tied with any company or resource.
+Information is then fed into a tool like Shodan or uesd to execute new network scans
 * Sanitized firewall data on network connections
   * Query by 'live' IP's collected in step one
   * Organized by GEO, Port dst, and frequency
+  * Based on actual network/FW events showing traffic patterns

 ## Description of any pre-processing steps you took
+* File Preparation
+  * For Shodan data, execution of the right queries based on ASN followed by pulling down results in CSV.
+Because each ASN was its own report data combined into one CSV before import
+* Data Review and Manipulation
+  * Shodan Data
     * Slicing of banner field to create the Response column
     * Slicing of the host field to create the Domain column
+    * Slicing of the banner field to create the webcode column
+    * New columns based on 'webcode' and 'domain' - dummy values representing column entries

 * Key fields to be used (y and x)
 * Identification of null fields